beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

   ): void;

 ```
-example:

-Here the trigger the LOADED event in the [example widget](https://github.com/beekpr/examples/tree/master/home-screen-widget/profiles).
+For example this is how we trigger the LOADED event in the [example widget](https://github.com/beekpr/examples/tree/master/home-screen-widget/profiles).
 ```javascript
   import BeekeeperHomeScreen, { EventType } from '@beekeeper/home-screen-sdk';
   BeekeeperHomeScreen.triggerEvent(EventType.LOADED, this.widgetInstanceId);